Galaxy S25+ Deep Review: The In-Between Flagship Most Buyers Should Pick

 Video: 8K30 or 4K60 from main; 4K60 from ultrawide.
 Stabilization is excellent at 4K30 — we shot handheld walking and the result looks gimbal-stabilized.
 Audio capture from the dual mic array is meaningfully better than the S24+ — less wind, less compression.

-One UI 7 and the AI features
+One UI 7 and Galaxy AI feature set

 One UI 7 (based on Android 15) is the polished Samsung-flavored Android experience that has gradually shed its bloat over the last two releases.
 The Galaxy AI features (Circle to Search, Live Translate, Note Assist) are useful but not life-changing.
 The new "Generative Edit" in the Gallery app does actual object removal that looks photoreal — the only obvious tell is on hair and skin texture in well-lit scenes.
 We used it 14 times in 60 days; mostly to remove background tourists from vacation shots.